-In addition to its ASTrIA platform, which includes antigen-specific Type 1 Treg cells, TxCell is working on the development of a second technology platform based on engineered regulatory T cells.
+In addition to its ASTrIA platform, which includes antigen-specific Type 1 Treg cells, TxCell is working on the development of a second product platform ENTrIA (Engineered Tregs in Inflammation and Auto-immunity) based on redirected, genetically engineered T regulatory cells (CAR-Treg) and their use in suppression of autoimmune and inflammatory diseases.
 This new platform could lead TxCell to develop a new type of products with the ability to deliver their immunomodulatory action independently of antigen presentation via MHC molecules and express on their surface chimeric antigen receptor (CAR).

 Cell therapy products derived from this engineered Treg cells platform could give TxCell the opportunity to meet an even wider spectrum of chronic inflammatory and autoimmune conditions with a strong medical need.